iranges package

 Returns:

-A new IRanges containing disjoint intervals.
+A new IRanges containing disjoint ranges.

 distance(query)[source]

-Calculate the pair-wise distance with intervals in query.
+Calculate the pair-wise distance between ranges.

 Parameters: